dannycab/phy481msu_f2018/index.md

 We will be using [Slack](http://slack.com/) for course communication this semester.
 Slack is a combination bullentin board, instant messaging, and file sharing system.
 It works with your computer as an app or in browser, and on your mobile device.
 You should have all received invitations to join our class Slack team: [PHY 481 MSU F2018](http://phy481msuf2018.slack.com).
 I will post course notes, solutions, and other announcements through our Slack team, so you will want to join it.
 Also, please enjoy the [giphy](https://giphy.com/) integration.

+### Help Sessions

+We will hold weekly homework help sessions twice per week.
+These sessions are scheduled on:

+- Wednesdays from 5:00pm-6:30pm in 1300 BPS (Biomedical and Physical Sciences)
+- Thursdays from 4:30pm-6:00pm in A158 PSS (Plant Soil Science, just across Wilson Rd from BPS)

 ### Overview

 Physics 481, Electricity and Magnetism 1, is the first semester of our